Last updated on December 18th, 2020

 Things to know before backpacking Flores

-- Don’t pre-book accommodation as your Flores backpacking schedule may change depending on the people you meet along the way.
+• Don’t pre-book accommodation unless you are traveling in high season.
+Your Flores backpacking schedule may change depending on the people you meet.

 Best time to visit Flores Indonesia